AnkitChowdhury30/AnkitChowdhury30/README.md

 💻 **MERN Stack Developer | Full-Stack Enthusiast | Lifelong Learner**

-I’m a 3rd-year B.Tech student passionate about building full-stack web applications with **MongoDB, Express.js, React, and Node.js**.
+I’m a Final-year B.Tech student passionate about building full-stack web applications with **MongoDB, Express.js, React, and Node.js**.
 I love solving problems, contributing to open source, and working on real-world projects that make an impact.

 ---